 Season 3 is out now, wherever you get your podcasts.

 In 2065, a reluctant defense lawyer must defend a climate refugee accused of murder.
 In 2022, writer Christopher Brown and tribal attorney Jack Fiander explain what he killed.

 Necessary Tomorrows is a co-production of Doha Debates, Imposter Media and Wolf at the Door Studios.
 Coming soon, wherever you get your podcasts.

 On The Long Game, we highlight stories of courage and conviction on and off the field.
 Activist and Olympic medalist Ibtihaj Muhammad guides the series and examines the power of sport to change the world for the better.
 Season 2 features stories about Rohingya refugees who play soccer in order to share their stories as genocide survivors, an interview with the WNBA Players Association president who’s fighting to bring US basketball player Brittney Griner home from Russian prison, and the stories of many more athletes who are fighting for change.

 Catch up on seasons 1 and 2, wherever you get your podcasts.

 The UN estimates that there are 84 million forcibly displaced people around the world, and nearly 27 million of those are considered refugees.
 These numbers are the highest they have ever been.
-On season three of Course Correction, we’re partnering with UNHCR, the United Nations refugee agency, to illuminate all aspects of the refugee experience from the moment they leave their homes to their eventual resettlement or return.
+On season 3 of Course Correction, we partnered with UNHCR, the United Nations refugee agency, to illuminate all aspects of the refugee experience from the moment they leave their homes to their eventual resettlement or return.
 Host Nelufar Hedayat brings her personal perspective to the series, having fled the conflict in Afghanistan with her family in the late 1980s.
 She interviews fellow refugees as well as those providing refugee aid and advocacy.
-Production assistance on this season is provided by Foreign Policy.
+Production assistance on this season was provided by Foreign Policy.